toddheasley/thunderbird-ios/Feature/README.md

 Modeled types adopt Swift [`RawRepresentable`](https://developer.apple.com/documentation/swift/RawRepresentable) to serialize and deserialize raw ASCII data representations.
 Each `Part` consists of a blob of ASCII [`Data`](https://developer.apple.com/documentation/foundation/data) and headers describing the data:

 * `ContentType` specifies what the data blob _is_, e.g., `image/png` or `text/html; charset="utf-8"`.
 * `ContentTransferEncoding` labels how the data is ASCII-encoded for transit, typically [base64](https://wikipedia.org/wiki/Base64) or [quoted-printable](https://wikipedia.org/wiki/Quoted-printable).
-(Unencoded 7bit/ASCII is assumed when header is omitted.)
 * `ContentDisposition` suggests whether the decoded data blob should appear inline as part of the message body or linked as an attachment.

 Each `Part` can, itself, be multipart, allowing content to be grouped and nested.
 Multipart content types include a `Boundary` of 1-70 ASCII characters used to join and separate individual parts.